Open-Speech-EkStep/crowdsource-dataplatform/utils/localization/Readme.md

 2. Run the following command to install python libraries:  `pip install -r requirements.txt`

 3. `resources/languages.json` has list of all languages to be considered.
-If you want to add a new languages, add it in this json file.
+If you want to add a new language, add it in this json file in given format - `{"<language-code>":"<language-name>"}`.

     ```
-    eg: {"<language-code>":"<language-name>"}
+    Eg:
+    {
+    "hi": "Hindi",
+    "gu": "Gujarati",
+    "as": "Assamese",
+    }
     ```

 #### All Keys excel file generation: